theoladune/AIVC-Seminar/text/script.md

 The main idea of conditional coding is to mix in a latent domain the quantities present at the encoder and the decoder, namely the frame to code and its prediction.
-By doing this, we let the system learn both the optimal domain of representation and operation to perform the mixture.
+By doing this, we let the system learn both the optimal domain of representation and the optimal operation to perform the mixture.

 ---